 Thiazolidinediones reduce the resistance of tissues to the effects of insulin.
 They have been associated with serious side effects, so they need monitoring for potential safety issues.
 People with heart failure should not use these medications, which include.

 Alpha-glucosidase inhibitors cause carbohydrates to be digested and absorbed more slowly.
 This lowers glucose levels in the blood after meals.

 Dipeptidyl peptidase (DPP-4) inhibitors slow the rate of the stomach contents emptying further along the gut, and so slow down glucose absorption.

 - saxagliptin (Onglyza)

 Sodium-glucose co-transporter 2 inhibitors

-Sodium-glucose co-transporter 2 (SGLT2) inhibitors cause more glucose to be lost from the bloodstream into the urine.
-They may also produce a modest amount of weight loss, which can be a benefit for type 2 diabetes.
+Sodium-glucose co-transporter 2 (SGLT2) inhibitors cause the body to expel more glucose into the urine from the bloodstream.
+They might also lead to a modest amount of weight loss, which can be a benefit for type 2 diabetes.

 Oral combination drugs

 A variety of products that combine some of the drugs mentioned above is available.
 These include: